-(3) The University of Tokyo group alministered parentally a massive dose of ash to one mouse, and, following secrifice 12 hours later, dotermined by radiography that radioactivity was present in the mouse skeleton.
+(3) The University of Tokyo group administered parentally a massive dose of ash to one mouse, and, following sacrifice 12 hours later, determined by radiography that radio-12 activity was present in the mouse skeleton.
 The activity of the dose was not measured.
-The fact that the radioactivity was detected by the scientists in the skeleton of the mouse was widely publicized as evidence for their conclusion that the patients were carrying dangerous internal deposits of radioactive isotopes.
+The fact that the radioactivity was detected by the scientists in the skeleton of the mouse was widely publicized as evidence for their conclusion that the patients were carrying dangerous internal deposits of radioactive isotopes. isotopes.

-As individuals, the scientists seemed anxious to cooperate.
-In my initial conversations with them they freely asked for help and seemed gratified at some of the things that we could do for them.
-My participation on the American team was limited to the radiological aspects of the case and only incidentally to the patients themselves.
-Unfortunately the nature of Dr. Morton's participation required that he be given direct access to the patients and this the Japanese consistently refused to grant.
-As the days went by and the Japanese became more resolute in their decision to deny access to the patients, other areas of the problem became infected by the uncooperative atmosphere.
-This will become apparent in subsequent pertions of the report.
+As individuals, the scientists seemed anxious to cooper-In my initial conversations with them they freely asked for help and seemed gratified at some of the things that we could do for them.
+My participation on the American team was limited to the radiological aspects of the case and only indentally to the patients themselves.
+Unfortunately the nature of Dr. Morton's participation required that he be given direct or Dr. Morton's participation required that he be given direct access to the patients and this the Japanese consistently refused to grant.
+As the days went by and the Japanese became more resolute in their decision to deny access to the patients other areas of the problem became infected by the uncooperative atmosphere.
+This will become apparent in subsequent portions of the report.